watson/airplay-protocol/README.md

 ## API

-### `new AirPlay(ip[, port])`
+### `new AirPlay(host[, port])`

-Initiate a connection to a specific AirPlay server given an IP address and port.
+Initiate a connection to a specific AirPlay server given a host or IP address and a port.
 If no port is given, the default port 7000 is used.

 Returns an instance of the AirPlay object.